daattali/beautiful-jekyll/dgtaltools.md

 ### DGtalTools content:
 At the moment the DGTalTools project is organized as follows (<span style="color: #8b0000;">new</span> or <span style="color: #008b00;">improved</span> in 1.0):
+(see also the nightly build doxygen [documentation of the tools](https://dgtal-team.github.io/doctools-nightly/))
 * **converters/**: utilities to convert various simple file formats:
   * <span style="color: #00008b;">convertVol</span>: a simple generic volume image converters (can process actually pgm3d, vol, longvol, raw (for writing)).
   * <span style="color: #00008b;">dicom2vol</span>: convert dicom images into 3d volumic file (need itk option in DGtal).